National Velvet was first a 1935 novel, then a 1944 film, then a 1961 TV series.

 The story begins with Velvet Brown, a neurotic 14-year-old girl who wants nothing more than to own a stable full of horses.
-After her mother's swim coach makes an offhand remark that his piebald horse could win the Grand National (a real life horse endurance race), Velvet goes from obsessing over her collection of paper horses to wanting to win the horse in a raffle and train it.
-Once Piebald (King in the TV series) is hers, she and MI become serious about racing.
+After her father's employee Mi, (son of her mother's former swim coach) makes an offhand remark that a local piebald horse could win the Grand National (a real life horse endurance race), Velvet goes from obsessing over her collection of paper horses to wanting to win the horse in a raffle and train it.
+Once Piebald (King in the TV series) is hers, she and Mi become serious about racing.
 Velvet uses a fake name to compete, disguising herself as a boy, and when her true gender is discovered, she becomes a national sensation for reasons besides the racing.

-.
-There was also a sequel to the movie in 1978, called International Velvet
+There was also a sequel to the movie released in 1978, called International Velvet and starring Tatum O'Neal in the title role.

 Tropes related to the metaseries: